Updated April 2026

 Relationships

 I had a few relationships in my late teens and early twenties.
-The first serious one was with Mikayla, who I met online around 2014 and who came to my prom in 2017.
+The first serious one was with a girl I met online around 2014 who came to my prom in 2017.
 My parents flew me to NYC that same year to meet her.
 Probably the best week of my life.
 I think back on it so fondly that it makes everything else feel worse by comparison.
 Not because I'm stuck on her, but because that week was the highest point and nothing since has come close.

-The one that still affects me the most is Olivia.
-We were together from April to December 2019.
+The one that still affects me the most was in 2019.
+We were together from April to December.
 We moved in together and she got pregnant.
 The abortion was my decision initially.
 It was mutual but I pushed for it because neither of us could afford it.
 I was paying her portion of the rent and driving her to work.
 She was furious.
 She developed psychosis and pulled knives on me, thinking I was forcing her.
 It broke us up.
 We both moved back in with our parents.
 The abortion is probably the second most confusing and painful thing that's happened in my life, right after what happened with my dad when I was little.
 I carry guilt and grief both ways.
 If I'd kept the kid I'd feel the same.
 Damned either way.

 Sexuality